kundajelab/chipseq_pipeline/README.md

 ```
 $ cat [CONF_FILE]

-fastq1= /DATA/ENCSR000EGM/ENCFF000YLW.fastq.gz
+fastq1= /DATA/ENCFF000YLW.fastq.gz
-fastq2= /DATA/ENCSR000EGM/ENCFF000YLY.fastq.gz
+fastq2= /DATA/ENCFF000YLY.fastq.gz
-ctl_fastq1= /DATA/ENCSR000EGM/Ctl/ENCFF000YRB.fastq.gz
+ctl_fastq1= /DATA/Ctl/ENCFF000YRB.fastq.gz
 bwa_idx= /INDEX/encodeHg19Male_bwa-0.7.3.fa
 ```

-The pipeline automatically determines if each task has finished or not (comparing timestamps of input/output files for each task).
+The pipeline automatically determines if each task has finished or not (by comparing timestamps of input/output files for each task).
 To run the pipeline from the point of failure, correct error first and then just run the pipeline with the same command that you started the pipeline with.
 There is no additional parameter for restarting the pipeline.